alexjohnj/geographyas/_posts/population/2012-01-07-fertility-rates.md

 #### Pressure from the Government

-- Some governments will try to influence the rate of population growth e.g The chinese attempting to reduce the birth rate or Japan attempting to increase it.
+- Some governments will try to influence the rate of population growth e.g. The chinese attempting to reduce the birth rate or Japan attempting to increase it.

 ---